Antarcticsiclepop/left4dead2-choreography-script/readme.md

 ## **By *ent_fire* command**

-Write a script that executes the following command:
+Write a script that executes the following function:

 ```
 EntFire("info_director", "FireConceptToAny", "<concept_name>", 0.0);